The 3 Best At-Home UTI Tests of 2022

 - Susceptibility testing: Susceptibility testing may be performed once bacteria have grown in the urine culture.
 Those bacteria are exposed to various antibiotics to identify the most effective one to use in treating a patient.

-In patients with symptoms that suggest a complicated or recurrent UTI, additional tests may be ordered to check for other problems in the urinary system.
-Doctors consider testing for a complicated UTI based on a patient’s symptoms and other factors that can indicate that the infection may have spread beyond the bladder.
+If you have symptoms that suggest a complicated or recurrent UTI, additional tests may be ordered to check for other problems in the urinary system.
+Doctors consider testing for a complicated UTI based on your symptoms and other factors that can indicate that the infection may have spread beyond the bladder.

 For more information about physician-ordered UTI testing, see our guide to UTI testing.